Where: Puyallup Fair & Events Center, Puyallup, WA.

 First organized by a handful of families in the early 20th century, the big event became known as the Puyallup Fair in 2007 before changing its name to the simpler Washington State Fair in 2013.

 Today, the Washington State Fair in Puyallup remains one of the state's most popular early fall attractions combining a concert lineup with state-of-the-art amusement rides.
-That also includes old fashioned bronco busting, folk art and farm animal exhibits .... and lots and lots of food!
+That also includes old fashioned bronco busting, folk art and farm animal exhibits .... and lots and lots of deep fried fair food!

 2024 Washington State Fair concert lineup

-Another spectacular concert lineup is planned in 2023 that in the recent past has included such names as Carrie Underwood, Blake Shelton, Brad Paisley, Willie Nelson, Martina McBride, and Tim McGraw.
+Another spectacular concert lineup is planned in 2024 that in the recent past has included such names as Carrie Underwood, Kane Brown, Blake Shelton, Brad Paisley, Willie Nelson, Martina McBride, and Tim McGraw.